8+ Free Packing Checklist Templates (Word | Excel) for Travel, Moving

 Traveling Packing List Template

-Tips for creating a Packing Checklist
+Tips for creating a Checklist

 1. Know what to list first and last

-Creating an ideal packing checklist requires understanding what comes before the other and how the list flows.
-It is important to have a list where items are listed as they are used or placed; this ensures that no item is left out when creating the packing checklist.
+Creating an ideal checklist requires understanding what comes before the other and how the list flows.
+It is important to have a list where items are listed as they are used or placed; this ensures that no item is left out when creating the checklist.
 For instance, you should not list clothes, snacks, and electronic appliances when mixed up, and an ideal checklist should have these items listed separately.

 2. The number of document copies or items you should pack

-A good packing list should have a space left next to each item to indicate the number of document copies or the number of items to be packed.
+A good list should have a space left next to each item to indicate the number of document copies or the number of items to be packed.
 For instance, the number of passport copies required.

 3. The number of packing bags